AdoNunes/DiscordAlertsTrader/README.md

 - Track trading signals and performance of traders using message history and realtime price
 - Execute and cancel orders, check order status, account status and current ticker prices

+control trade execution manually, through promts choose QTY, price, etc

-**Currently, the package is for parsing signals of the discord group Xtrades.**
+**Currently, the package is for parsing signals of the discord server BullTrades.**

 Invite link to Xtrades: https://discord.gg/fMANuG8tR9